tobiasHeinke/monostyle/docs/tools.md

 ### tool-title

-Check if a heading matches the tool name in the admonition reference box.
+Check if a heading matches the tool name in the reference box.

 ### unused-targets